vladhc/RL-Quadcopter-2/README.md

 # Deep RL Quadcopter Controller

 In this project, I'm trying to design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm.
-Current version has simplified task - learn `MountainCarContinuous-v0` task from ai-gym.

 ## Features